 Check out the common causes of the disease:

-Presence of excessive Uric acid in the blood can lead to Gout.
+The presence of excessive Uric acid in the blood can lead to Gout.
 It is usually common to find high uric levels in the bloodstream of individuals but for some individuals, the Uric acid levels increase beyond control.
 Extremely high levels of uric acid in the blood can lead to the uric acid components formation of hard crystals in the joints which in turn causes gout.
-Individuals eating excessive amounts of meat, consuming too much of alcohol or those who are obese; stand higher risks of being diagnosed with Gout.
+Individuals eating excessive amounts of meat, consuming too much alcohol or those who are obese; stand higher risks of being diagnosed with Gout.
 Meat and particularly plates of seafood like fishes are high on a chemical compound is known as purines which is one of the major factors resulting in Gout.
 Medications such as water pills or diuretics can also lead to gout.

 What happens to the body when Gout strikes?